rust-cli/book/src/tutorial/packaging.md

 [Travis CI]: https://travis-ci.com/

 We can also use this
-to build binaries and upload them to Github!
+to build binaries and upload them to GitHub!
 Indeed, if we run
 `cargo build --release`
 and upload the binary somewhere,